Substance Abuse Resources in Dearborn Drug Rehab, Alcohol Rehab & Detox

 Drug overdose rates are on the rise in Dearborn, and in Michigan as a whole.
 Substance misuse also affects Dearborn in other, less direct ways, such as lower productivity on the job and greater law enforcement costs.
 However, although this is a growing issue in the area, research into treating substance misuse disorder is continually expanding.
 This means that there are many different types of treatment programs available to help you with your unique situation.

 Dearborn Residential Treatment Programs

-If you have a severe problem with substance misuse, cutting yourself off completely from the influences of your daily life is likely to be the best option for treatment.
+If you have a severe problem with substance misuse, cutting yourself off completely from the daily triggers that cause you to use is likely to be the best option for treatment.
 Inpatient drug rehab in Dearborn, MI could also be a good choice if you’ve already tried another treatment program without success.
 In a residential treatment program, you check into a facility and stay there day and night for an extended period.
 This gives you time to separate yourself from the habits and behaviors that drive your substance misuse.
 During your stay, you attend therapy sessions and build skills such as stress management and nutritional planning.
 You can also take part in activities such as yoga and meditation to help you seek balance in your everyday life.